 A urinary catheter should be inserted prior to beginning the procedure.

-In male with a pelvic fracture, urethral ruptures should be excluded before introduction to the catheter in order to avoid creation of a false route.
+In male with a pelvic fracture, urethral ruptures should be excluded before introduction to the catheter to avoid creation of a false route.

 If present, a temporary pelvic binder should be removed and replaced more distally (A).

 Internal rotation of the legs can be preserved during the procedure by taping the legs in this position (B) with adequate padding.